sanskrit/raw_etexts_english/blogs/manasataramgini/2009/05/2009-05-18_the-hallucinations-caused-by-uchchata.md

 It displays the following form: circular leaves, a single stalk and a dark bluish color.

-tasyAH puShpaM bhaved bhugnaM shuka-tuNda-samaprabhaM |
+tasyAH puShpaM bhaved bhugnaM shuka-tuNda-samaprabham |
-kandaM kUrma-pratIkAshaM tasyA lakShaNam IdR^ishaM ||
+kandaM kUrma-pratIkAshaM tasyA lakShaNam IdR^isham ||

 It is endowed with the following features: Its flowers are drooping and have the color of a parrot’s beak.
 Its tuber is of the form of a